deleeuwblue/deleeuwblog/_posts/2023-1-12-Observing-Cloud-Native-Applications-With-IBM-Instana.md

 * Individual Events - Many are built in and apply to specific entities, e.g. 'Tomcat has reached a maximum number of connections'.
 Custom events can also be created.
 * Smart Events - These relate to the end user experience of a website, including website slowness, JavaScript errors, HTTP errors etc.  Instana can automatically generate these events for the web application, including setting appropriate thresholds.

-By default, an alert message will include some "global payload", e.g. relevant data like application, namespace, IP addresses etc.  It is also possible to augment or overide these values with additional payload fields on an per alert basis.
+By default, an alert message will include some "global payload", e.g. relevant data like application, namespace, IP addresses etc.  It is also possible to augment or override these values with additional payload fields on an per alert basis.

 I created an alert for event types (Incidents, Critical issues & offline).
 It was scoped to the deleeuw-robot-shop application perspective and I used an alert channel which sends an email to me.

 ![](/assets/img/2023-1-12-Observing-Cloud-Native-Applications-With-IBM-Instana/l5-alertSetup1.png)
 ![](/assets/img/2023-1-12-Observing-Cloud-Native-Applications-With-IBM-Instana/l5-alertSetup2.png)

 I tested the alert by deleting the pod running the Shipping service.
-This triggered several email alerts, including an `Issue` that the replica count had depleted, and an `Offline` when the Shipping service and its assosiated infrastructure were not running.
+This triggered several email alerts, including an `Issue` that the replica count had depleted, and an `Offline` when the Shipping service and its associated infrastructure were not running.

 The alert emails contained links which direct to the Events tab on Instana, for example the `Issue` alert showed the depleted replica count: